 Allowing your employees to work from home might seem inefficient – after all, how can you guarantee that they will still be productive if no one is watching them?
 However, the reality is quite the opposite (in fact, studies show that people who work from home are 13% more productive than office employees).
 Letting your employees telecommute will allow them to save time that would otherwise be wasted completely.

-For example, say an employee is feeling too ill to come in to work (or is simply worried about getting their coworkers sick) but can still be productive.
-If you don’t allow them to work from home, they will be forced to take a sick day and skip working all together.
+For example, say an employee is feeling too ill to come into work (or is simply worried about getting their coworkers sick) but can still be productive.
+If you don’t allow them to work from home, they will be forced to take a sick day and skip working altogether.
 Or, forcing your employee to miss an entire day of work if they have to wait for that 2-4 hour period to get their refrigerator fixed, simply isn’t efficient.
 Instead, allow your employee to work from home so they can maximize what time they do have available.

 There is no hope of increasing employee efficiency if they don’t know they’re being inefficient in the first place.
 This is why performance reviews are essential – measure your employees’ performance, then hold individual meetings to let them know where they are excelling, and what areas they need to work on.